Helping Your Loved One After Rehab: 6 Steps to Preparing Your Home

-Addicts need to have a strong support system when they get out of rehab in order to have optimal success with their recovery.
-It can be hard for a family to know what steps to take to help support their loved ones when they get out of recovery but making an effort to let the person know that they are loved and supported is essential.
+Individuals struggling with addiction need a strong support system to achieve optimal recovery when they get out of rehab.
+It can be hard for a family to know what steps to take to help support their loved ones when they get out of rehab but making an effort to let them know that they are loved and supported is essential.

-Below are a few tips to use when you have a loved one coming home from rehab to ensure you do everything you can to promote long-term recovery from their drug addiction.
+Below are a few tips to use when you have a loved one coming home from rehab to ensure you do everything to promote long-term recovery from their drug addiction.

-One of the things that people in active addiction like to do is hide their stuff or paraphernalia.
-If your loved one was addicted to heroin, you may find syringes under the couch, in the air vents, behind furniture, hidden in the garage, stashed in the backyard – you name it, it could have been a hiding place for drugs, alcohol, and/or drug related items.
+If your loved one was addicted to heroin, you might find syringes under the couch, in the air vents, behind furniture, hidden in the garage, stashed in the backyard – you name it, it could have been a hiding place for drugs, alcohol, and drug-related items.

 - Easy access to alcohol and pills.

-- Friendly visits from people they used to drink or get high with.
+- Friendly visits from people with which they used to drink or get high.

 - Things they used to do drugs ( straws, syringes, pill cutters, grinders, pipes ).